semgrep/semgrep-docs/docs/managing-findings.md

 ---
 slug: managing-findings
 append_help_link: true
-description: "Manage findings, the core results of Semgrep's analysis.
-Triage findings that come from Semgrep CLI, in CI, and through Semgrep Cloud Platform."
+description: "Manage findings, the core results of Semgrep's analysis."
-title: Managing findings
+title: Manage findings
 hide_title: true
 ---

 import MoreHelp from "/src/components/MoreHelp" import TriageStatuses from "/src/components/reference/_triage-states.mdx"

-# Managing findings
+# Manage findings

-## Findings

 A finding is the core result of Semgrep's analysis.
 Findings are generated when a Semgrep rule matches a piece of code.
-After matching, a finding can make its way through 3 parts of the Semgrep ecosystem: [Semgrep CLI](https://github.com/returntocorp/semgrep), [Semgrep in CI](/semgrep-ci/overview/), and [Semgrep Cloud Platform](https://semgrep.dev/manage).

-## Semgrep CLI

 Semgrep command line findings are produced by a specific rule matching a piece of code.
 Multiple rules can match the same piece of code, even if they are effectively the same rule.
 For example, consider the following rule and code snippet: